bbadzioch/MTH309_F2019/docs/ubx.md

 ##  Signing up for a UBx account

-In order to access the MTH 309 website you need to set up a UBx account:
+In order to access the MTH 309 website you will need to set up a UBx account:

 **1)** Visit the  the webpage [learning.buffalo.edu](https://learning.buffalo.edu)
 and click the **Create Account** button.